-- Preview Email Newsletter

 *

 WYOMISSING, Pa. -A $1.25 million estate commitment from Penn State Berks and College of Engineering alumna Melissa Daniels Foster will create a new fund designed to inspire students to pursue careers in science, technology, engineering and math (STEM).
-Her gift is the first seven-figure estate commitment to more PR
+Her gift is the first seven-figure estate commitment to the campus from a Penn State Berks alumna.

 Landmark Estate Commitment Will Strengthen STEM Programming at Penn State Berks (10)